-The brain is an interconnected network composed of 100 billion specialized cells called neurons, each connected to up to 10,000 more, passing signals to each other via as many as 1,000 trillion synaptic connections.
+The brain is an interconnected network composed of 100 billion specialized cells called neurons, each connected to up to 10,000 more neurons, and passing signals to each other via as many as 1,000 trillion connections called synapsis.

 The brain uses this sophisticated structure to process the information we gather through our five senses to accomplish its primary job which is ensuring our survival.

 By default, the brain is constantly changing its own physical structure and function.
 This is known as neuroplasticity; meaning that the brain is flexible and adaptable, and its neural formations and connections reorganize and change in response to how we think, feel, and behave.